Healthcare Content Strategy Development

 To be successful on social media, brands need to stay focused.
 Not just within their industry, but by speaking to audience needs with a persona-based content strategy and communicating a unique value proposition.

-Here’s why focus is so darn important.
+Here’s why focus on medical content development is so darn important.

-Content Strategy and AIDA
+Healthcare Content Strategy and AIDA

-If you want to motivate action (purchase) for your healthcare product/service, you need to move consumers from awareness to action.
+If you want to motivate action (purchase) for your healthcare content marketing product/service, you need to move consumers from awareness to action.
 The widely known AIDA model (Awareness, Interest, Desire, Action) can be used to align content with the consumer journey.
 To progress consumers from awareness to action, the focus of content becomes narrower, ultimately providing information that will help consumers understand your value proposition.
 People aren’t going to be motivated to purchase your product or service because they’ve read lots of general health information from you.
 They need to know more about why your product or service is needed, why now, and why it’s better than the alternatives.
 Too much generalist content fails to motivate purchase.
 Too much brand-specific content can feel overly sales-y and drive consumers away.
 The appropriate content mix must be developed to create the optimal consumer experience for conversion.

 Lack of Focus, Lack of Results

 The problem many companies have is they don’t provide any content that goes beyond awareness.
 They create content about health and wellness on a very general level without necessarily connecting it to the condition, particular treatment, company’s value proposition, or the brand.
-This lack of focus means it is unlikely these companies will be able to attribute social and content marketing to real results – customer acquisitions or an increase in demand.
+This lack of focus means it is unlikely these companies will be able to attribute social and medical content marketing to get real results – customer acquisitions or an increase in demand.

 What’s even more problematic is when brands create and share content even broader in scope.
 This includes posts about holidays, current news, weekends, etc. Unless these topics (and others that go beyond the general category of health and wellness) can be directly applied to your product or service, or you have good justification for why your audience really wants this kind of content from your brand, in particular, you aren’t likely to see good results.